muri11as/AppsecSandbox/README.md

 Restrictions:

-1.  * operator is filtered
+1.  multiplication operator is filtered

-2. no file operations
+2. file operations are filtered

-3. pretty much anything that has to do with memory management is disabled
+3. pretty much anything that has to do with memory management is filtered

 Requirements: